Campbell-Muscle-Lab/howtos_GitHub/docs/pages/github_pages/building_locally/building_locally.md

 There are several pieces of software that you will need to get your repo up and running locally.
 You will need:

+  + Git for Windows.
+      + Note: Having the Git Desktop application installed on your Windows machine isn't sufficient!
   + A version of the Ruby programming language.
   + The `Bundler` package manager for Ruby.
   + The `Jekyll` Ruby package.

+### Installing Git for Windows

+To install Git for Windows, click the download link [at this site](https://gitforwindows.org/) and run the installer once downloaded.
+There are quite a few options that you can choose to customize your experience with using Git.
+However, we recommend keeping everything default except for the editor of choice for Git (the first option you are presented to change).
+Using Visual Studio Code as your editor of choice is much easier than using the default Vim editor.

+This installs Git along with the 'Git Bash' shell that allows us to build the website locally.

 ### Installing The Ruby Language